TRAVEL WITH EDGE OF SEVEN — October 21 – Nov 3, 2018 (14 days in country)

 It’s okay if the classic ‘service trips’ aren’t your thing.
 Us either.
 We believe that service learning is important, but so is sustainability of our projects, community ownership, and becoming a Global Citizen.
-So, you can still travel and have a global impact at the same time by joining us for a Donor Trip through Edge of Seven.
-This is a learning experience that builds skills, perspective and knowledge of the amazing people and places where we work.
-We routinely coordinate amazing experiences to various destinations for individuals who pledge to raise or donate $1,500 or more to support our projects in the field and are committed to becoming global citizens.
+So, you can still travel this fall and have a global impact at the same time by joining us for a Donor Trip through Edge of Seven.
+This is a once-in-a-lifetime Nepal experience that builds perspective and knowledge of the amazing people and places where we work.
+We are coordinating this amazing experience with Binod Subedi (our Nepali team leader — email Binod at email@example.com) for individuals who pledge to raise or donate $1,500 or more to support our projects in the field and are committed to becoming global citizens.